 Business Insider spoke with two certified financial planners who explained how to best budget your life through each decade so you can retire in your 60s as a millionaire.

 The key piece of advice is to make the most of your time in the workforce, so putting money away at an early age and continuing to do so as you get older is the first way to get ahead.
-Here are the other tips for each decade to help you live the life of luxury once you've quit the workforce.
+Here are the other tips for each decade to help you live the life comfortably once you’ve left the workforce.

 The 20s: Put 20% Of Your Income In A Compound Interest Account

 Saving on a regular basis is the first step to becoming a millionaire.
-I know it sounds like common knowledge but when you're in your 20s you're usually only worried about having enough cash to get pissed on the weekend or being able to afford the latest Jordan's drop.
-Saving in your 20s not only helps in the long run but creates good behaviours in regards to future spending habits and budgeting.
+I know it sounds like common knowledge, but when you’re in your 20s, you’re usually only worried about having enough cash for a weekend piss-up or being able to afford the latest Jordan’s.
+Saving in your 20s not only helps in the long run – it also creates good spending and budgeting habits.